-I already did the research and reviewed the best singlets on the market so you can save your time for the actual training.
-Nevertheless, you’ll find a full list of the approved brands in addition to the technical requirements right after the reviews.
+I already researched and reviewed the best singlets for powerlifting on the market so you can save time for the actual training.
+Nevertheless, you’ll find a full list of the approved brands and the technical requirements right after the reviews.

 Make sure to review them before stepping onto the competition platform.

 Best 5 Singlets for Powerlifting: Reviews